Lower Elementary

 Art

-By following their own creative instincts, students are deeply motivated to practice artistic behaviors, such as planning a project, problem-solving, adapting an ‘oops’, working with deep concentration, reflecting thoughtfully on their process, and caring for their studio.
+By following their own creative instincts, the students are deeply motivated to practice important artistic behaviors: planning a project, problem-solving, adapting an ‘oops’, working with deep concentration, and reflecting thoughtfully on their process.
+They often inspire each other and waves of projects occur spontaneously, like the recent focus on detailed board games that swept through both Lower and Upper El.
+They spent weeks designing and building them, and loved playing them even more.

 Music